 Advice From a Medical Coder

 I hear it every day: “Coding is way harder than I thought it would be!”
-I hear it from students new to healthcare and students who have years of healthcare related experience.
-I am here to tell you that just because learning medical coding is more of a difficult challenge than you expected, it is NOT something you should give up on.
+I hear it from folks new to healthcare and professionals who have years of healthcare-related experience.
+I am here to tell you that just because learning medical coding & billing is more difficult than expected, it is NOT something you should give up on.

-My experience made me realize that learning medical coding is a different type of learning than I was used to.
-Coding is not just knowledge, not just terms and definitions—it is a skill.
-I began to understand that learning this skill was about learning the steps to a process; and there are many steps.
-These steps require the application of guidelines and rules that are not always immediately intuitive.
-Complicating things further still, the level of detail is combined with the complexity of applying the process to the immense variability of different medical encounters.
+My experience made me realize that learning medical coding is different from what I was used to.
+Medical coding & billing is not just knowledge, not just terms and definitions—it is a skill.
+I began to understand that sharpening this skill was about learning the individual steps to a process—and there are many steps.
+These steps require the application of guidelines and rules that are not always intuitive.
+Complicating things further, the level of detail is combined with the complexity of applying the process to the immense variability of different medical encounters.

-It’s common for students to say “I just don’t think I can remember all this stuff.”
+It’s common for people to say “I just don’t think I can remember all this stuff.”
 Again, I had a similar experience.
-The key is to keep moving forward.
-Make it a priority to learn to use your codebooks.
+But the key is to keep moving forward.
+Make it a priority to use your codebooks.
 You may not remember how to apply a guideline, but your book will tell you.
-Keep moving forward, and as you do you will get more practice.
-Practice is the absolute best way to learn this process and polish your skills.
-Keep moving forward and before you know it you’ll reach the part of the program where every page is practice!
+Keep moving forward, and as you do, you will get more practice.
+And practice is the absolute best way to learn this process and polish your skills.
+Keep hustling, and before you know it, you’ll reach the part of the program where every page is practice!

-Remember your motivation and feelings when you started your medical billing and coding course.
+Remember your motivation and feelings when you started your online medical coding courses.
 Don’t give up on yourself.
 Don’t even consider it!
-Keep moving forward.
-The challenge of working through difficult problems makes the successful results so much sweeter.
-Your persistence will pay off and, if you’re like me, you will discover that sometimes the hardest things in life are the things most worth doing.
+Keep.
+Moving.
+Forward.
+The challenge of working through difficult problems makes the results so much sweeter.
+Your persistence will pay off, and if you’re like me, you will discover that sometimes the most challenging things in life are the things most worth doing.